 Background

-The International Rivers Africa Program developed the Public Participation Resource Manual and the Public Participation Curriculum for Communities in Africa which are a practical guide for African communities, particularly indigenous people, women, farmers, fisher folk, and other traditionally marginalized groups confronting the negative impacts of large-scale development projects, like hydroelectric dams.
-The manual emphasizes that sustainable development must improve lives without causing harm, and it centers on the human right to participate in decisions that affect one’s land, resources, and livelihoods.
-At its core is the principle of Free, Prior, and Informed Consent (FPIC) which requires communities be fully informed and voluntarily agree to any development project before it begins.
+The International Rivers Africa Program developed the Public Participation Resource Manual and the Public Participation Curriculum for Communities in Africa.
+These are practical resources for African communities, particularly indigenous people, women, farmers, fisher folk, and other traditionally marginalized groups confronting the negative impacts of large-scale development projects, like hydroelectric dams.
+The resources emphasize that sustainable development must improve lives without causing harm, and it centers on the human right to participate in decisions that affect one’s land, resources, and livelihoods.
+At their core is the principle of Free, Prior, and Informed Consent (FPIC), which requires communities be fully informed and voluntarily agree to any development project before it begins.

-The manual outlines relevant international and regional legal frameworks, including the UN Declaration on the Rights of Indigenous Peoples, the African Charter on Human and Peoples’ Rights, and the International Labour Organization’s Convention 169.
-It also explains how communities can use Independent Accountability Mechanisms (IAMs) linked to development finance institutions like the World Bank and the African Development Bank to challenge harmful projects.
-Two case studies Epupa Dam in Namibia and the Lilongwe Water Project in Malawi demonstrate how affected communities have used advocacy, legal tools, and alliances with civil society groups to assert their rights and influence project outcomes.
+The manual and curriculum offer practical, community-focused training guides designed to strengthen grassroots power across Africa.
+They outline relevant international and regional legal frameworks, including the UN Declaration on the Rights of Indigenous Peoples, the African Charter on Human and Peoples’ Rights, and the International Labour Organization’s Convention 169.
+They also explain how communities can use Independent Accountability Mechanisms (IAMs) linked to development finance institutions like the World Bank and the African Development Bank to challenge harmful projects.
+Case studies from the Epupa Dam in Namibia and the Lilongwe Water Project in Malawi demonstrate how affected communities have used advocacy, legal tools, and alliances with civil society groups to assert their rights and influence project outcomes.

 A glance at the highlights of the materials:

-The study presents key insights, detailed analysis, and real-world examples to inform, inspire, and guide action, including:
+The tools present key insights, detailed analysis, and real-world examples to inform, inspire, and guide action, including:

 1. What “Free, Prior and Informed Consent (FPIC)” really means